TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 • Be mindful of the spacebar’s weight

-• The white tone differs from Cerakey
+• White color tone differs from Cerakey

-• The typing sound difference isn’t dramatic
+• Typing sound difference isn’t dramatic

 Be mindful of the spacebar’s weight